maxkarpfinger/mern-fullstack-application/README.md

 # mern-fullstack-application

+Website which allows users to post Posts. \

 Node.js and express as backend, React as Frontend. \
 Also uses redux and axios. \
 Supports CRUD operations. \